Chiropractic for Initial Mild Neck Pain

 Is Chiropractic Primary Care A Medically Necessary Therapeutic and Preventative Treatment for Initial Mild Neck Pain?

-Often, a patient will present to eN~Motion Wellness Center [D/B/A] Healing Hands Chiropractic LLC in St Paul Minneapolis with a full blown and common cluster of otherwise preventable symptoms associated with dysfunction biomechanics of the neck.
+Often, a patient will present to chiropractic-care-for-initial-mild-neck-pain in St Paul Minneapolis with a full blown and common cluster of otherwise preventable symptoms associated with dysfunction biomechanics of the neck.

 Vertebral Subluxation Syndrome is the clinical name for this complex of interrelated chronic injuries to the zygopophyseal [facet] joints, damage to spinal ligaments, overstretching of neck muscles and weakening of the intervertebral discs of cervical spine.

 Colloquially speaking, when this complex of symptoms has developed, the horses [cervical vertebrae] have gotten out of the barn [subluxated] and are romping around without management in hither and yon fields [causing much adverse stress upon cervical spinal nerves].

 The first sign the horses, or misaligned vertebrae, are pushing at the bars on the gates/fences [cervical ligaments/intervertebral discs] are minor degrees of neck pain and or muscle stiffness.
 But by the time even these mild symptoms are noticed, perhaps up to 20% of normal arc of motion between any two adjacent cervical vertebrae has been lost.
 This is the definition of a vertebral subluxation; loss of normal motion with the complete motion segment potential between any two adjacent cervical segments.